Does the US recognize Somaliland

 Sidaas haddii ay jirto waa xadgudub lagula kacay qaranimada iyo madax-banaanida umadda Soomalaiyeed.
 Madaxweynaha iyo Ra'iisal wasaaraha waa inay degdeg uga falceliyaan arrintan.
 Waa halis kale.

-• Replied 4 days ago
+• Replied 2 weeks ago

 Report